 Grocery_Stores is equal to 1 if the reference person purchases tree nuts at grocery stores, and 0 otherwise.
 Supercenters is equal to 1 if the reference person purchases tree nuts at supercenters, and 0 otherwise.
 Convenience_Stores is equal to 1 if the reference person purchases tree nuts at convenience stores, and 0 otherwise.
 Farmer_Direct is equal to 1 if the reference person purchases tree nuts at roadside stands or farmers' markets, and 0 otherwise.
-Online_Purch_Tree_Nuts is equal to 1 if the reference person purchases tree nuts on Amazon or on other online sources, and 0 otherwise.
+Online_Purch_Tree_Nuts is equal to 1 if the reference person purchases tree nuts at supercent, and 0 otherwise.
+Other_Stores is equal to 1 if the reference person purchases tree nuts at supercent, and 0 otherwise.
+Other_Stores is equal to 1 if the reference person purchases tree nuts at specialty stores, and 0 otherwise.
 Other_Stores is equal to 1 if the reference person purchases tree nuts at specialty stores, mall kiosks, drug stores, or discount stores, and 0 otherwise.